 New York State Education Law Section 2118 (Expenses of School District Officers)

 New York State General Municipal Law sections 77b (Expenses of certain public officers and employees attending conventions, conferences and schools) and 77c (Per Diem meal allowances for travel on official business)

 New York State Public Officers Law, Article 7 (Open Meetings Law)

 POLICY 2120 USE OF PARLIAMENTARY PROCEDURE

-The business of the Board of Education shall be conducted in accordance with the authoritative principles of parliamentary procedure as found in the latest edition of Robert’s Rules of Order.
+The business of the Board of Education shall be guided by the parliamentary procedure as found in the latest edition of Robert's Rules of Order.

 POLICY 2210 COMMITTEES OF THE BOARD